Hall of Fame

 Bob Alman was instrumental in convincing reluctant local authorities to create the Oakland Croquet Club at an under-used bowling club, expanding croquet's footprint in the San Francisco Bay Area.
 Today the OCC is still thriving.

-Alman was appointed the first manager of the USA's National Croquet Center in Palm Springs, Florida.
+Bob Alman was appointed the first manager of the USA's National Croquet Center in West Palm Beach, Florida.
 Alman taught and promoted croquet in south Florida, an area with the largest population of croquet players in the United States.